 A Team Approach

-By its very definition, Civic Architecture provides design that serves a whole community of people.
-Each of those people have their own specific goals when visiting a community organization, and therefore have different criteria that the architecture must meet in order to be truly successful in serving their needs and aspirations.
+By its very definition, Civic Architecture provides a design that serves a whole community of people.
+Each of those people has their own specific goals when visiting a community organization, and therefore have different criteria that the architecture must meet in order to be truly successful in serving their needs and aspirations.
 Carter Architectural Design has deep experience in working on projects with many shareholder groups, and in meeting with those groups to create architecture that is more than the sum of its various parts and functions.
-In fact, we believe that a design process that involves many interested parties can, if managed correctly, provide architecture that is richer and more meaningful because it is the result of the coordination of the design criteria of all the people that use it.
+In fact, we believe that a design process that involves many interested parties can, if managed correctly, provide an architecture that is richer and more meaningful because it is the result of the coordination of the design criteria of all the people that use it.

 How a project is procured can be as important to project success as the way the facility is designed.
-There are many ways that a project can be designed and delivered into operation, and Carter Architectural Design has direct experience in all of them, from the traditional Design-Bid-Build model, to more modern Construction Managed projects and on to Design-Build projects that feature contractor selection and involvement early in the design process.
+There are many ways that a project can be designed and delivered into operation, and Carter Architectural Design has direct experience in all of them, from the traditional Design-Bid-Build model to more modern Construction Managed projects and on to Design-Build projects that feature contractor selection and involvement early in the design process.
 All these methods of project delivery have their own benefits and complications, and the selection of the way that the project will be procured can be tailored directly to the experience and the needs of the client.
-Carter Architectural Design provides expertise in the selection of this key project feature to its clients so that they can get their completed facility in the way that is best suited to their needs and experience level.
+Carter Architectural Design provides expertise in the selection of this key project feature to its clients so that they can get their completed facility in a way that is best suited to their needs and experience level.

-Civic clients desiring to create new built facilities often need to create consensus, political will, or generate funding (sometimes all three!) to make their project a reality.
-To do so, a civic organization must clearly tell the story of their need for a project, describe the ways that their proposed project satisfies those needs, and the way that the project will serve the best interest of their community.
+Civic clients desiring to create newly built facilities often need to create consensus, political will or generate funding (sometimes all three!) to make their project a reality.
+To do so, a civic organization must clearly tell the story of their need for a project, describe the ways that their proposed project satisfies those needs and the way that the project will serve the best interest of their community.
 The most important ingredient needed to tell that story is information.
 Often such information is graphic in nature, with images that describe the extent of the project and the more qualitative aspects of what the project will look like when it is complete.
-Written and statistical information is also important, since the size and cost of the final facility must also be shared with project donors and shareholders.
-Carter Architectural Design excels in providing powerful project exhibits, creating detailed and understandable written information, and evocative, memorable and exciting graphic images of its client’s projects.
+Written and statistical information is also important since the size and cost of the final facility must also be shared with project donors and shareholders.
+Carter Architectural Design excels in providing powerful project exhibits, creating detailed and understandable written information, and evocative, memorable, and exciting graphic images of its client’s projects.
 These documents are indispensable in helping shareholders to understand a project, and in building the consensus and community needed to make a project viable and achievable.

 Carter Architectural Design is ready today to help you to make your civic project a reality.
 Contact our staff to start your project today.